MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 ### See initial conflict in a mob as a good thing

 First, it helps for a team to recognize that initial conflict in a mob is a good thing.
-It shows you the people in your team care about the code they write.
+It shows that the people in your team care about the code they write.

 Secondly, you are having conflict because there were previously discrepencies in how you as a team were doing things.
 Tackling these discrepencies will lead to a happier team.